dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

           -

    You can find view available solvers on the Leap dashboard or by querying SAPI.

-SAPI is an application layer built to provide resource discovery, permissions, and scheduling for D-Wave solvers.
-The requisite information for problem submission through SAPI includes:

-1. API endpoint URL

-   A URL to the remote resources.
-By default, ``https://na-west-1.cloud.dwavesys.com/sapi/v2`` is used to connect to resources provided by D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service in North America, including D-Wave quantum computers.\ [#]_

-2. API Token

-   An authentication token used to authenticate the client session when you connect to the remote environment.
-Because tokens provide authentication, user names and passwords are not required in your code.

-3. Solver

-   A D-Wave resource to be used to solve your submitted problems; for example, a hybrid solver or an Advantage quantum computer.

-You can find all the above information when you log in to your D-Wave account.
-For Leap users, select the Dashboard tab; for on-premises (Qubist) users, select the Solver API tab and the API Tokens menu item under your user name.

-You save your SAPI configuration (URL, API token, etc) in a :doc:`D-Wave Cloud Client configuration file </docs_cloud/sdk_index>` that Ocean tools use unless overridden explicitly or with environment variables.
-Your configuration file can include one or more solvers.

-.. [#]
-   For information about using solvers in alternative geographical regions, see the :ref:`sapi_intro_multiregion` section below.

-.. note:: When you work in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ IDE, SAPI information such as your API token is pre-configured in the default workspace's environment variables.

 Creating a Configuration File
 =============================